Process-based Indicators of Vulnerability Re-Introducing Code Changes: An Exploratory Case Study: Background and Related Work

-Our study advances software engineering process metrics by analyzing longitudinal process metrics, including bus factor, issue density, and issue spoilage, to correlate engineering activities vulnerability reintroduction.
+Our study advances software engineering process metrics by analyzing several process metrics longitudinally to correlate engineering activities to vulnerability reintroduction.
 This approach underscores the critical gap between awareness and practical adoption of such metrics in software engineering communities, emphasizing their potential as actionable indicators for improving code quality and security resilience.